-Section 17.136.040 and 17.128.070 of the City of Oakland Planning Code requires a Major Design Review permit for Macro Telecommunication facilities that are attached to utility poles in the RM-2 Zone or that are located within one hundred (100) feet of the boundary of any residential zone.
+Sections 17.136.040 and 17.128.070 of the City of Oakland Planning Code require a Major Design Review permit for Macro Telecommunication facilities that are attached to utility poles in the RD-1 Zone or that are located within one hundred (100) feet of the boundary of any residential zone.
 Special findings are also required for Design Review approval to ensure that the facility is concealed to the greatest extent possible.
-The project design is discussed later in the Key Issues section of this report and the required findings for Major Design Review are listed and included in staff's evaluation later in the Findings section of this report.
+The project design is discussed later in the Key Issues section of this report and the required findings for Major Design Review are listed and included in staff's evaluation later in this report.